paigepwilcox/ai-scholarly-helper/README.md

 # Description
-A chrome browser extension that helps a user to read through scholary articles exclusivley on pubmed.
+A chrome browser extension that helps a user to read scholary articles, exclusivley on pubmed.
 This tool will allow a reader to examine information on one page, rather than opening a new tab to search for definitions.
-Two of the main issues that comes from reading scholarly articles are speacialized language and statistical reasoning/meaning.
-Option of two active learning questions per definition The user experience will be similar to grammarly's.
+Two of the main issues that comes from reading scholarly articles are speacialized language and complex methodology.
+Option of two active learning questions per definition.

-Aliviates readibility issues that stem from:
-1. Specialized Language
-2. Complex Methodology -- tbd
-List Speacialized Language and their respective definitions, and explain Statistical reasoning.
-Show items on the list when they appear on the page.
-For every item offer two active learning questions.
-The list will live in the right side of the page at vh and will toggle to open and close.

 Methodology:
 - Accessing text fields
   - Content Scripts

 # MVP